 Worth The Crowds: Uffizi Gallery

 One of the most popular things in Florence that I immensely enjoyed, despite the crowds, was the Uffizi Gallery.
 It was absolutely delightful, especially if you’re a art fan!
 Well, I might not know nothing about art, but I certainly take my time to enjoy it.
 Uffizi is quite large, and chances are, you’ll encounter crowds during high season.
 However, we managed to visit about 1 hour 30 minutes before closing time and we didn’t wait AT ALL!
 The time was pretty tight, though, but provided we knew exactly what we wanted to see (and what we could skip), it was just enough.
+There are always skip-the-line tickets you can book, so you can spend more time in the stunning gallery.

 I was extremely pleasantly surprised to find that the infamous Birth of Venus by Botticelli was in Uffizi!
 And I think Botticelli’s room was the one where I spent the most time, all of his work was absolutely amazing.
 Even though you’ll see tons of signs about Leonardo’s room, I didn’t enjoy Da Vinci’s unfinished pieces as much as I did those of Botticelli.
 So definitely take your time and enjoy Venus! <3